10 Best Gig/Work-on-Demand Apps for Hiring for 2023

 - Manage all employees through Upwork: Any Hire lets you hire and manage your own freelancers and full-time employees through the Upwork system for payroll and team management.
 This unique tool is very useful if you work mostly with freelance gig workers and only have a few full-time employees.

 - Mobile app: Like most of the products on our list, Upwork has separate apps for clients (employers) and professionals (freelancers).
 The client app lets you post jobs, correspond with applicants, and hire and pay them.
-The professional app is highly rated, although Fiverr’s app has better ratings.
+The professional app is also highly rated, although Fiverr’s app has better ratings.

 Handy: Best for Housekeeping & Handyman Services